 At Kleenheat, we’re your truly local gas provider focused on delivering better value and friendly service to our local community, so you can enjoy your every day and focus on things like getting out and enjoying our backyard.

-For a short time only, we’re asking you to let us know what your ‘not thinking about gas’ moment is, what you do in your free time when you want to relax, enjoy yourself, or head off on an adventure.
+Let us know what your ‘not thinking about gas’ moment is, what you do in your free time when you want to relax, enjoy yourself, or head off on an adventure.